RTSS 2019 introduces a double-blind peer-reviewing process. This means that:

 - In exceptional circumstances that force a violation of the above two rules (e.g., a technical report or thesis must be filed in order for a student to graduate), the authors should contact the PC chair prior to publicizing their manuscript to avoid misunderstandings.

 - When extending a prior workshop publication, the workshop paper is treated like an online preprint for the purpose of the double-blind peer reviewing process.
 However, authors must proactively disclose the existence of a prior workshop version of a submitted paper.
-The paper submission form provides a text field for this purpose.
+Such information should be emailed to the TPC chair, X. Sharon Hu, at email@example.com.
 Failure to disclose a prior workshop publication is considered self-plagiarism.

 - As an exception to the double-blind policy, if an extended version of a workshop paper is marked for acceptance (i.e., after a paper has been reviewed and discussed), the track chair will de-blind the paper, point out the prior workshop version, and ask the reviewers to verify that there is a sufficient amount of substantially new material in the extended version to warrant publication at RTSS.
 (See the submission guidelines for details.)